 This is typically how a maintenance mode page looks like.
 In the example above, illustrations were used to create a delightful page.
 In other instances, plain pictures, videos or a countdown page are used in place of illustrations.

 What maintenance mode plugins do is place your site in maintenance or coming soon mode and then enable you to create visually appealing pages.
 Some have drag and drop feature that makes constructing a coming soon/maintenance page easy, others simply give you beautiful templates to choose from.

-When Do You Need a Maintenance Mode Plugin?
+When Do You Need a WordPress Maintenance Mode Plugin?

-If you are just looking to make minor tweaks, a maintenance page may not be necessary.
+If you are just looking to make minor tweaks, a WordPress in maintenance mode page may not be necessary.
 But if you are making drastic changes like changing your website theme, maintenance mode is required.